I Ching Oracle Result: Transformation from Hexagram 29 with Changing Lines 2, 4, 5 to Hexagram 16

 (Yù, lì jiàn hóu xíng shī.)

 "Readiness.
-It is favorable to establish regional leaders and to set collective forces in motion."
+It is favorable to establish leadership structure and to set collective forces in motion."

 This hexagram describes a time when energy has gathered enough to support organized movement.
 The emphasis is not on impulse, but on structuring that energy so it can be directed well.